TahaZahid05/testing-sockets/README.md

     a) Click on "Open Project"

-    b) Go into our github repository and select "chatapp.pro" (Will appear as chatapp with Type as "Qt Project File"), and open
+    b) Go into our github repository and select "chatapp.pro" (Will appear as chatapp with Type as "Qt Project File"), and click on

+    "Open"

+    c) Before doing anything else, go into your repository and open "chatwindow.cpp".
+On Line 21, we have to change IPv4 address.
+Press the windows key, search cmd and "Run as administrator".
+Type "ipconfig", and look for IPv4 address, it should look like "192.168.x.xxx", copy this address and replace it in line 21.

-    c) In top-left, click Build and then Build All Projects
+    d) Back into Qt Creator, In top-left, click Build and then Build All Projects

-    d) Click bottom right "Build" to keep track of the build
+    e) Click bottom right "Build" to keep track of the build

-    e) If it show "Elapsed time", build has bene completed
+    f) If it show "Elapsed time", build has been completed

-    f) In github repository, open "server.py" which is in folder "server".
+    g) In github repository, open "server.py" which is in folder "server".
 Run this python script

-    g) In Qt Creator, in top-left, Click Build -> Run.
+    h) In Qt Creator, in top-left, Click Build -> Run.
 Your program would open up and in "server.py" output terminal, you would see

     "WebSocket Server Started on ws://0.0.0.0:12345

     New client connected.
 Total clients: 1"

-    h) Enter your "hello" in the lineEdit bar and then click on the button.
+    i) Enter your "hello" in the lineEdit bar and then click on the button.
 Your text will now appear in the TextEdit and in

     "server.py" terminal you would see "Received: hello".
 Server is receiving your input and writing into TextEdit.
 You can test it